News & Insight

 January 5th, 2017

-Podcast: Nate Woodman Speak with AdExchanger about Proprietary Machine-Learning Models
+Podcast: Nate Woodman Speaks with AdExchanger about Proprietary Machine-Learning Models

 According to Nate Woodman, GM of demand solutions at IPONWEB, the deployment of brand data in the media-buying arena is at an early stage.
 His pet thesis: Now that CRM activation in programmatic is common, the next challenge will be the development of proprietary machine-learning models that are owned and controlled by brands.